oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 }
 ```

-And, add to your `SecurityConfiguration.java` class:
+And add to your `SecurityConfiguration.java` class:

 ```java
 .addFilterAfter(new SpaWebFilter(), BasicAuthenticationFilter.class);